 Vassar College | Poughkeepsie, New York

+Historic Swift Hall at Vassar College underwent a significant rehabilitation to improve the quality of its interior spaces, increase accessibility, and restore its historic exterior.
 Built in 1902 and designed by York & Sawyer, Swift Hall originally served as the infirmary but was converted into offices and classrooms for the History Department in 1941.
-However, the building was poorly configured, no longer able to fit the entire faculty, inhospitable to those in wheelchairs, and no longer providing an adequate environment for working or learning in the 21st century.
+However, the building was poorly configured, no longer able to fit the entire faculty, inhospitable to those in wheelchairs, and no longer provided an adequate environment for working or learning in the 21st century.

 Landscape completed in association with Michael Van Valkenburgh Assoc.